Exceptional dynamics of interacting spin liquids: Supplemental Material

 According to the Lindhard formula \eqref{eq_ddksl}, the spin structure factor tells us for what total energy and momentum $(\Omega,\mathbf q)$ can a pair of quasiparticle and quasihole be excited.
 A effective dispersion of those quasiparticles is described by how peaks of $A_{ab}(\omega,\mathbf )$ in frequency $\omega$ moves with respect to the momentum $\mathbf k$.
 In the Dirac fermion situation, at small $(\Omega,\mathbf q)$ we would expect that $\textrm{Im}\ \chi_{zz}(\Omega, \mathbf q)$ is only non-vanishing for $\Omega>v_Fq$ as shown in the main text.
 For the Fermi arcs, its contour in $A(\omega,\mathbf k)$ is biased and anisotropic at finite frequency (see figure in main text).
 This gives a very anisotropic effective dispersion and leads to the anisotropic result in the spin structure.

-\section{Kitaev model with random magnetic field}
+\subsection{Kitaev model with random magnetic field}

-In this Appendix we use perturbation theory to derive the Majorana model with second-neighbor bond disorder from the Kitaev honeycomb magnet with random magnetic field.
+In this section we use perturbation theory to derive the Majorana model with second-neighbor bond disorder from the Kitaev honeycomb magnet with random magnetic field.
 Following Ref.~\onlinecite{KITAEVHoneycomb}, let us add the term

 where $h^{\alpha}_j$ is the random variable corresponding to the $\alpha$ component of the magnetic field on site $j$.
 In the following we consider zero mean, independent, isotropic random field, however, we allow the magnetic field fluctuations to be different on the $A$ and $B$ sublattices: